Ground Support Systems Optimisation Research Project (GSSO)

 However, a true optimisation process must be based not only on design algorithms but also on a sound engineering approach and as such, applying probabilistic methods is an essential way forward to remove some of the bias in geotechnical engineering decision making.
 Probabilistic approaches in mining are currently restricted to a few slope stability cases lead by a few experts.
 Existing tools are acutely deficient for a wider spread of this important technique.

-Sub-project 4 aims at promoting the use of probabilistic approaches when a structurally controlled failure is anticipated and limit equilibrium methods are to be used.
+Sub-project 4 aimed at promoting the use of probabilistic approaches when a structurally controlled failure is anticipated and limit equilibrium methods are to be used.
 In particular, the relatively new DFN method, in conjunction with probabilistic approaches, will be developed into a set of user-friendly tools to enable mine practitioners to become involved in sound engineering ground support optimisation processes.
 Sub-project 5 also promotes probabilistic approaches through the development of user-friendly tools, in a scenario where stress driven failure is anticipated and non-explicit numerical modelling methods are to be used.

 Shotcrete is intensively used in mining and the design rules applied are largely based on civil tunnelling applications, which have very little relevance to mining applications.
-Sub-project 6 proposes to re-visit these rules and customise them for mining.
+Sub-project 6 proposed to re-visit these rules and customise them for mining.
 It is believed that significant industry-wide savings can be achieved by re-defining the current shotcrete design rules.
-Sub-project 7 is a scoping study on monitoring ground support degradation.
+Sub-project 7 was a scoping study on monitoring ground support degradation.
 When ground support has degraded beyond a certain functional threshold, rehabilitation is required, which carries a significant cost and disruption to the operation.
 This is a necessary decision required to addressing an important safety hazard, but currently, these decisions are only based on visual assessment due to the current lack of tools to monitor ground support degradation.

 For additional details about the above sub-projects, please contact the ACG.